 To answer this, you need to first understand what user stories are.
 Consider how you interact with, say, a navigation app to find a coffee shop.
-You first open the map, center it near your location, enter “coffee shops,” click search, and then select the coffee shop you want to go to.
+You open the map, center it near your location, enter “coffee shops,” click search, and then select the coffee shop you want to go to.
 Then, the navigation app directs you turn by turn to the shop.
 That whole process—from opening the app to arriving at the destination—is the user story.
 A user story is a customer’s interaction with a product.

 Why use story mapping?